epistrephein/rarbg/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests passed

 ###### Documentation
-- [ ] My change requires a change to the documentation
+- [ ] My changes require a change to the documentation
 - [ ] I have updated the documentation accordingly

 ###### Changelog